WICG/bundle-preloading/serving.md

 ## Serving resource bundle chunks

 In the [subresource loading with resource bundles](https://github.com/littledan/resource-bundles/blob/main/subresource-loading.md) proposal, there is a presumption of additional server logic to dynamically construct resource bundles for collections of chunk IDs.
 The server can be configured to create these by simply making a resource bundle which includes all chunk IDs.
 The request header will be all the extra context the server needs to perform the needed subsetting.
+It's also possible for a server to serve the full resource bundle with all chunks, and have some kind of optimizing intermediary do the subsetting.

+(TODO: Provide examples to make this all easier to understand)